matrix-org/sliding-sync/README.md

  - `sum(increase(sliding_sync_api_process_duration_secs_bucket[1m])) by (le)` : Useful heatmap to show how long sliding sync responses take to calculate, which excludes all long-polling requests.
 This can highlight slow sorting/database performance, as these requests should always be fast.

+### Can I delete the proxy database and start over?

+*It is not recommended to do this.*

+Yes, with caveats.
+Most of the data is just a copy of data from the upstream homeserver.
+The exceptions to this are:
+ - device list changes (table: `syncv3_device_list_updates`)
+ - to-device messages (table: `syncv3_to_device_messages` and related sequence `syncv3_to_device_messages_seq`)

+Both of these are critical for E2EE to work correctly as it ensures A) clients know up-to-date devices for users, B) clients can reliably send messages directly to devices.
+If the device list changes are deleted, Alice may not realise that Bob logged in on a new device and hence not encrypt for that new device.
+Encryption keys are sent in to-device messages, so deleting them will inevitably cause some messages to become undecryptable.
+If you don't care about causing undecryptable messages then you can just delete the database and start over.
+If you do care, preserve those tables/sequences.
+We cannot guarantee that the database will remain in a consistent state (things may break if you keep some tables) as we do not test this scenario.

 ### Profiling

 To help debug performance issues, you can make the proxy listen for PPROF requests by passing `SYNCV3_PPROF=:6060` to listen on `:6060`.